MarkPearlCoZa/Blog_General/_posts/2016-05-19-Extreme-Code-Swap-Challenge.md

 - Each developer starts at their machine and is given 5 minutes to solve the kata.
 - As the time lapses someone calls time and everyone gets up from their machine and rotates to the next workstation.
 - Rotations are done blind - meaning when you come to a new workstation you cannot speak to the developer that was there before - you can only rely on the code.
+- At the new terminal you try and pick up where the previous developer left off.
 - After sufficient rotations we stop, have a mini-retro where everyone gets together to share the experiences and what is frustrating them etc.

 -------------------------------------------------------------------------